sf-inc/sihywtcamd/README.md

 Has double the health

+### Piglin

+Can spawn riding a hoglin

+### Hoglin

+N/A

 ### Pillager

 Can sometimes be faster

-OR/AND Increased chance for punch-through on his crossbow
+AND Increased chance for punch-through on his crossbow

 ### Evoker